belisards/tutorial-ven-migration/README.md

-# tutorial-ven-migration
+# Guide survey microdata in R

-Tutorial on survey data based on the report "Venezuelan Migrants and Refugees in Chile, Colombia, Ecuador, and Peru: A Development Opportunity".
+Guide on survey data analysis using R. Based on the report "Venezuelan in Chile, Colombia, Ecuador, and Peru: A Development Opportunity".

 [https://www.jointdatacenter.org/venezuela-migration-report/](https://www.jointdatacenter.org/venezuela-migration-report/)